abougouffa/one-tab-per-project/README.md

 The default tab name to use when the last otpp tab is killed.

+#### `otpp-rename-the-initial-tab`

+Rename the initial tab to the default name.
+When `otpp-mode` is enabled and only one tab exists, rename it to `otpp-default-tab-name`.

 #### `otpp-project-aware-commands-regexp`

 A regular expression to detect project-aware commands in `otpp-prefix`.